julianschiavo/Loadability/README.md

 **Loadability** was originally created by [Julian Schiavo](https://twitter.com/julianschiavo) in his spare time, and made available under the [MIT License](LICENSE).
 If you find the library useful, please consider [sponsoring me on Github](https://github.com/julianschiavo/sponsors), which contributes to development and learning resources, and allows me to keep making cool stuff like this!

+Loadability is inspired by (and uses code by permission) from John Sundell's in depth blog posts on [Handling loading states within SwiftUI views](https://www.swiftbysundell.com/articles/handling-loading-states-in-swiftui/) and [Caching in Swift](https://swiftbysundell.com/articles/caching-in-swift/), so thank you to John for the inspiration and examples.
+If you want to gain a better understanding of loading or caching in Swift, I strongly recommend you check out the articles linked above, in addition to his many other articles!

 ## License